ykmorimoto/automl-emr/README.md

 Automl EMR runs AutoML functionalities on Amazon EMR.
 Please read the instructions in this document below.

 # Why Amazon EMR?
-* Scalability and flexibility
+Scalability and flexibility:
 EMR is a managed service which provides flexibility to scale your cluster up or down as your computing needs change.
 You can resize your cluster to add instances for peak workloads and remove instances to control costs when peak workloads subside.
-* AWS integration
+AWS integration:
 EMR integrates with other AWS services to provide capabilities and functionality related to networking, storage, security, and so on, for your cluster.
 For example, S3 can store EMR input and output data.
-* Deployment
+Deployment:
 EMR provides a variety of ways to configure software on users cluster as well as versions.
 For example, AutoML EMR applies emr-6.6.0, Hadoop 3.2.1, and Spark 3.2.0.
 EMR uses Amazon Linux where users can install software on users’ cluster manually using the yum or pip package manager.
-* Cost savings
+Cost savings:
 EMR pricing depends on the instance type and number of EC2 instances users selected.
 Spot or reserved instances reduce the cost.

 # Output view and metrics